Our Best Vanguard Three-Fund Portfolio Paying Dividends!

 What Three Vanguard Funds?

-If you ask different people to choose funds for a three-fund portfolio, you will get different fund choices.
-But they should have these main characteristics:
+You will get different fund choices.
+On the other hand, they should have these main characteristics:

 - Low cost